Research & Community Initiatives

 Employment Service Providers Roundtable

-YES hosts the Quebec Employment Service Providers Roundtable, a coalition of English-language employment service providers from across the province.
-Formed in 1997, the Roundtable facilitates an independent forum to discuss and propose solutions to critical issues unique to English-language service providers.
+Since 1997, YES has hosted the Quebec Employment Service Providers Roundtable, a coalition of English-language employment service providers from across the province.
+This independent forum fosters collaboration, addressing critical challenges and proposing solutions unique to English-language service delivery in Quebec.

 Provincial Employment Roundtable (PERT)